knative/community/elections/2023-TOC/README.md

 You can find [examples from the last TOC election](https://github.com/knative/community/tree/main/elections/2022-TOC).

-Once you have created the PR, you may email knative-dev and/or knative-users *once* to let people know about your candidacy and encourage endorsements as comments on the PR.
+Once you have created the PR, you may email knative-dev@googlegroups.com and/or knative-users@googlegroups.com *once* to let people know about your candidacy and encourage endorsements as comments on the PR.
 Please use something like the text below for your email in order to encourage endorsements in GitHub and not on the mailing list:

 ```
 Fellow Knative community members,